 Audubon Canyon Ranch has long recognized that nature education is a community process.
-Through an integrated program structure unique among outdoor education organizations, ACR Nature Education relies on its Docent, Ranch Guide and Host volunteers to deliver both our School and Public programs.
+Through an integrated program structure unique among outdoor education organizations, ACR Nature Education relies on its docent, nature guide and hike leader volunteers to deliver both our School and Public programs.
 Volunteers, in turn, receive comprehensive science-based training and lifelong learning opportunities.

 "I love this program!
-It affords a unique opportunity to share nature with children on a substantial hike, sometimes for the first time in their young lives.
-I love seeing that spark of wonderment that shows up frequently upon holding a newt or observing birds or examining scat on the trail."
+It affords a unique opportunity to share nature with children on a substantial hike.
+I love seeing that spark of wonderment that shows up frequently upon holding a newt or observing birds or examining scat on the trail." - An ACR docent

 Martin Griffin Preserve Docents

-Ranch Hosts greet and orient visitors as they arrive at the Martin Griffin Preserve on weekends and holidays during the spring and early summer.
+Preserve hosts greet and orient visitors as they arrive at the Martin Griffin Preserve on weekends and holidays during the spring and early summer.
 There is no training or experience necessary.
-For more information or to sign up, contact Raquel Ximenes at 415.868.9244.